reubenmiller/c8y-devext/README.md

 # c8y-devext

-:warning: This is just an example project only!
-Please fork it and modify as required :warning:
+:warning: This is just an example project only Please fork it and modify as required

 go-c8y-cli extension to managed software on a device.
 This uses the newer [Software Management v2 microservice](https://cumulocity.com/guides/reference/device-management-library/#adding-software-packages) API in Cumulocity IoT.